Simeon Stylites: Fame and final years

 Reports of Simeon reached the church hierarchy and the imperial court.
 The Emperor Theodosius II and his wife Aelia Eudocia greatly respected Simeon and listened to his counsels, while the Emperor Leo I paid respectful attention to a letter he sent in favour of the Council of Chalcedon.
 Simeon is also said to have corresponded with Genevieve of Paris.

-Patriarch Domninos II (441–448) of Antioch visited the monk, and celebrated the Divine Liturgy on the pillar.
+Patriarch Domninos II (441–448) of Antioch visited the monk and celebrated the Divine Liturgy on the pillar.

+Evagrius Scholasticus records an instance in which Simeon denounced the emperor's prefect Asclepiodotus to Emperor Theodosius for supposedly encouraging pagans and Jews and undermining Christians.
+Theodosius then fired Asclepiodotus.

 Once when Simeon was ill, Theodosius sent three bishops to beg him to come down and allow himself to be attended by physicians, but Simeon preferred to leave his cure in the hands of God, and before long he recovered.

 A double wall was raised around him to keep the crowd of people from coming too close and disturbing his prayerful concentration.
-Women were, in general, not permitted beyond the wall, not even his own mother, who he reportedly told, "If we are worthy, we shall see one another in the life to come."
+Women were, in general, not permitted beyond the wall, not even his own mother, whom he reportedly told, "If we are worthy, we shall see one another in the life to come."
 She submitted to this, remaining in the area, and embraced the monastic life of silence and prayer.
 When she died, Simeon asked that her coffin be brought to him, and he reverently bade farewell to his dead mother.

 Accounts differ with regard to how long Simeon lived upon the pillar, with estimates ranging from 35 to 42 years.
 He died on 2 September 459.
 A disciple found his body stooped over in prayer.
 The Patriarch of Antioch, Martyrius, performed the funeral of the monk before a huge crowd.
 He was buried not far from the pillar.